kubedb/docs/docs/guides/rabbitmq/update-version/update-version.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing operation on `mg-replicaset` RabbitMQ database.
+- `spec.databaseRef.name` specifies that we are performing operation on `rm-cluster` RabbitMQ database.
 - `spec.type` specifies that we are going to perform `UpdateVersion` on our database.
 - `spec.updateVersion.targetVersion` specifies the expected version of the database `3.13.2`.
 - Have a look [here](/docs/guides/rabbitmq/concepts/opsrequest.md#spectimeout) on the respective sections to understand the `readinessCriteria`, `timeout` & `apply` fields.